 While you’re not required to file a name reservation as part of your entity formation process, there are a few scenarios in which it might prove useful.
 For example, if you’re still a few months off from filing your formation articles with the state but you want to ensure your desired name is available when it’s time, filing an entity name reservation can achieve this.

 Based on the type of entity for which you’re filing the reservation (LLC, corporation, or partnership), there are some differences when it comes to process and fees.
-We’ll detail the appropriate reservation steps and associated fees below.
+As your registered agent we are happy to detail the appropriate reservation steps and associated fees below.

 In order to successfully reserve an entity name in New Mexico, there are a few steps that you’ll have to follow.
 To get started and to save yourself some time in the long run, be sure to conduct a thorough entity name search.
 If your desired name is already in use by another New Mexico entity, your reservation filing will be immediately rejected.